ansible/ansible/docs/docsite/rst/dev_guide/platforms/aws_guidelines.rst

    ...
    module = AnsibleAWSModule(...)

 Few other changes are required.
-One possible issue that you might encounter is that AnsibleAWSModule does not inherit methods from AnsibleModule by default, but most useful methods are included.
+AnsibleAWSModule does not inherit methods from AnsibleModule by default, but most useful methods are included.
 If you do find an issue, please raise a bug report.